A study found lead in popular protein powders. Here's why you shouldn't panic

 "When it came to the protein powders and shakes made with whey or dairy-based proteins, those generally had the lowest amounts of lead," Martineau said.
 "But still, half the products we tested had high enough levels of contamination that our experts advise against taking them daily."

-"A finding that a product exceeds CR's self-imposed threshold is not the same as exceeding a government safety limit, nor is it evidence of any safety risk to consumers," the trade group added.
+"A finding that a product exceeds Consumer Reports' self-imposed threshold is not the same as exceeding a government safety limit, nor is it evidence of any safety risk to consumers," the trade group added.

 The findings come at a time when many Americans are making part of their regular routines amidst the country's protein craze.